http4k/http4k/src/docs/faq/index.md

 **Q. Where is the `Body.auto` method defined?**

-**A.** `Body.auto` is an extension method which is declared on the parent singleton `object` for each of the message libraries that supports auto-marshalling - eg. `Jackson`, `Gson` and `Xml`.
+**A.** `Body.auto` is an extension method which is declared on the parent singleton `object` for each of the message libraries that supports auto-marshalling - eg. `Jackson`, `Gson`, `Moshi` and `Xml`.
 All of these objects are declared in the same package, so you need to add an import similar to:
 `import org.http4k.format.Jackson.auto`

 **Q. Declared with `Body.auto<List<XXX>>().toLens()`, my auto-marshalled List doesn't extract properly!**